bguplp/Armadillo2-Docker/README.md

 ```bash
 docker exec -it <container_name> bash
 ```
-This step will redo every time when we need a new terminal.
+This step will be redone whenever we need a new terminal.

-4. (recommend) Inside the container running a `rqt`, to navigates and monitoring the robot.
+4. (recommend) Inside the container, or in the host, to run an `rqt`, to navigate and monitor the robot output.

 5. Launch the script for pickup,
 ```bash